 Various gnostic Christianities

-The Sethians were one of many ancient Gnostic Christianities which rose in the Mediterranean world around the time of nascent Christianity.
+The Sethians were a prominent group of ancient Gnostic Christianities that emerged in the Mediterranean region during the early days of Christianity.

 - The Apocryphon of John